 The pool of items must be calibrated with a psychological testing model.
-Typically item response theory (IRT) model is applied in the computer adoptive testing.
+Typically item response theory (IRT) model is applied in the computer adaptive testing.

-Computer adaptive tests assume that you are average and the first question is always an average question.
+Computer adaptive tests assume that you are average and the first question is always an ordinary question.

 Item Selection procedure

 The IRT places you and the items on the same metric known as theta.
-So, when you answer your first item, it starts measuring your level of capability and the process continues till completion of the test.
+So, when you answer your first question, it starts measuring your level of capability, and the process continues until completion of the test.

 Item scoring procedure

-When you answer a question correctly, your ability is scored higher and when your answer is wrong, your capability level falls.
-Using the procedure each item is score in accordance with the already set value of the item.
+When you answer a question correctly, your ability is scored higher, and when your answer is wrong, your capability level falls.
+Using the procedure, each item is composed of the already set value of the question.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.